UBC-MDS/Crime_Prediction_Vancouver/CONTRIBUTING.md

 to push commits made in your local example branch to origin and they will be automatically shown in the PR.

-Hopefully your PR will be answered in a timely manner and your contribution will help others in the future.

 ### Code of Conduct
 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.